crypto-com/thaler-docs/docs/getting-started/genesis.md

         The maximum percentage of stake reduction for byzantine validators.
       - `"liveness_slash_percent"`:
         The maximum percentage of stake reduction for validators with low availability.

+- `"consensus_params"`:
+  The consensus critical parameters that determine the validity of blocks.

+  - `"block"`:
+    The block formation structure.

+    - `"max_bytes"`:
+      The maximum block size, in bytes.
+    - `"max_gas"`:
+      The default value is "-1", i.e., no rules about gas are enforced.
+    - `"time_iota_ms"`:
+      The minimum time increment between consecutive blocks, in milliseconds.

+  - `"evidence"`:
+    The configuration of evidence of malfeasance by validators.

+    - `"max_age_num_blocks"`:
+      The maximum age of evidence, in blocks.
+    - `"max_age_duration"`:
+      The time duration of unbonding, in nanoseconds.

+  - `"validator"`
+    - `"pub_key_types"`: The supported validator public key types.

+- `"validators"`:
+  The initial state of the validator set.

 ### Genesis hash